BBNaija 2022 finale: Phyna emerges winner of season 7 edition

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-The grand finale of the Big Brother Naija (BBNaija) reality TV show went down on Sunday, October 2, 2022, as the emerging winner of the season 7 edition.
+The grand finale of the Big Brother Naija (BBNaija) reality TV show went down on Sunday, October 2, 2022, as Phyna emerged as the winner of the season 7 edition.

 Phyna joins the likes of Whitemoney, Laycon, Mercy Eke, among others who emerged as reality show winners in past editions.
 She is also the second female to emerge as the winner in the reality show after Mercy.